 }

 Memory - the processes used to gain, store, retain, and later retrieve information.
-Short-term vs long-term memory.
+Context engineering, Short-term (trigger, prompt, session) vs long-term (db, rag) memory.

 Tools - extend LLM with ability to act outside its context - read data (files, APIs, web), compute (code execution), act (send email, write DB, click UI)